Last updated September 2, 2020.

-In 2019, the amount you can put into a tax-free savings account (TFSA) each year was increased to $6,000.
+In 2020, the TFSA contribution limit is $6,000.
 So you could max out your own contribution, and also max out your spouse’s TFSA - it’s tax-free so attribution doesn’t matter in this case.
 The funds in your spouse’s TFSA can be invested on a tax-free basis.
 And since you can take out the money at anytime, it has a lot more flexibility than an RRSP.
 Compounded interest will make the money grow over time, so it can have a significant impact on building your family wealth.

 Disclaimer: The material above is provided for educational and informational purposes only.
 Always consult a tax professional like FBC regarding your specific tax situation.